Breaking the Cycle of Burnout: Smarter Alarm Management for Better Care

 How to reduce nurse burnout: streamline nurse workflows with smarter alarm management

-Hospitals need alarm management technology that can filter out the irrelevant alerts, route the relevant alerts to the appropriate caregivers, and enrich them with helpful, contextual information.
+Hospitals need alarm management technology that can filter out irrelevant alerts, route the relevant alerts to the appropriate caregivers, and enrich them with helpful, contextual information.
 By reducing alarm clutter and distributing the responsibility for following up on alerts, nurses can work with fewer interruptions and focus on patient care.

 The healthcare ecosystem simply could not run without the skilled care nurses provide.
 As the front lines of our hospitals, they deserve tools that improve their work environment and support them in delivering the best care possible.